FredricCastelius/Lumbr/README.md

-Liquid
+Lumber
 =============

-Liquid is a well ececuted combination of the best front-end frameworks out there.
+Lumber is a well executed combination of the best front-end frameworks out there.
 Including great typography, next-gen gridsystem with a elastic with a fluid thinking plus a neat code structure its forms a very powerful bootstrap for your next webproduction.
 All in search for the holy grail.

-Goals to achieve with liquid:
+Goals to achieve with Lumber:

 * Be able to create any layout
 * Totally retina and any device optimized